ubunatic/minetest-orienteering/README.md

 ## Tools
 The orienteering tools are used automatically.
-To use them, you only need to have them somewhere in your main player inventory.
+To use them, you only need to have them somewhere in your hotbar.
 Most tools add information at the top section of your screen.
 The minimap is disabled by default, in this mod you have to acquire the proper tool first.

 The following tools are available: